STREAMING CONCERT GUIDE & FAQs

-Two days before the concert, you will receive an email from the North Carolina Symphony with a YouTube link to access the concert.
+The day of the streaming release date, you will receive an email from the North Carolina Symphony with a YouTube link to access the concert.

-If you have not received this link by 3pm on the day of an 8pm concert, or 9am on the day of a noon concert, please contact our Box Office at email@example.com or call 919.733.2750.
+If you have not received this link by 4pm on the day of the concert, please contact our Box Office at email@example.com or call 919.733.2750.

 On concert day, we recommend accessing the YouTube link at least 10 minutes before the performance begins.

 What technology will I need to access the streamed concerts?

 We will be using YouTube to stream our concerts.
 All you need is an internet connection and a computer or mobile device!

 Do I need a YouTube account to see the concert?